mre/endler.dev/content/2021/codeprints/index.md

 of our first customers and we are very thankful for this tweet promoting our service, which gave us a huge traffic boost.", link="https://twitter.com/KrauseFx/status/1348546742644580353") }}

-## Launching is hard
+## Launching Is Hard, So Launch Early

 Even though I knew that launching early was vital, I still didn't want to "commit" to the final design shortly before the planned go-live.
 There was always that last bug to fix or that little extra feature to implement.
 For example, I wanted to offer two designs/layouts: the classic Github contribution timeline and a graph-based design for repositories.
 In cases like that, it helps to have a co-founder.
-He convinced me that multiple layouts were not needed for the MVP and that whatever we'd come up with would probably be wrong anyway without getting early user feedback.
+Wolfgang convinced me that multiple layouts were not needed for the MVP and that whatever we'd come up with would probably be wrong anyway without getting early user feedback.
 He was right.
 Without Wolfgang, the shop would probably still not be live today.
 We have a much clearer vision now of what people want to see, thanks to launching early.
 Turns out users were not really interested in the graph-based design after all, and it would have been a waste of time to create it.

 **Lesson learned:**
-Even if you know all the rules for building products, it's different when applying them for the first in practice.
-We'll probably never be completely happy with the shop functionality, but it's better to launch early and make incremental improvements after.
+Even if you know all the rules for building products, it's different when applying them in practice for the first time.
+We'll probably never be completely happy with the shop functionality, but it's better to launch early and make incremental improvements later.

-## Software development is easy
+## Software Development Is Easy

 When we started, my main concern was software development.
 The frontend and the backend needed to be coded and work together.
-We didn't want to run into Github rate limiting issues in case there were many users on the site.
+We didn't want to run into Github rate-limiting issues in case there were many users on the site.
 I was also thinking a lot about which web frontend to use.
 Should we build it in Rust using [Yew](https://github.com/yewstack/yew) or better go with [Gatsby](https://www.gatsbyjs.com/)?